-In this month’s blog post, we look at red diesel fuel and its importance in today’s digital world!
+In this blog, we look at red diesel fuel and its importance in today’s digital world.

 Why is red diesel important to data centres & telecoms facilities?

-You may be wondering why highly-sophisticated data centres and telecoms facilities crammed full of high-spec hardware require red diesel fuel, which is predominantly used in farming and on construction sites to power diesel vehicles and machinery.
-It’s a strange thing to think about and we’ll cover that in a minute, but for some of our readers please allow me to briefly explain what a data centre is.
+You may be wondering why highly-sophisticated data centres and telecoms facilities crammed full of high-spec hardware require red diesel.
+After all, the fuel is predominantly related to farming and construction sites to power diesel vehicles and machinery.
+But let’s first discuss what a data centre is.

 What is a data centre?

 In order for the internet (or a network) to store the information that essentially makes it up, there has to be several servers which can store the data, process it and distribute it around the network.
-A typical data centre may contain 10 servers or thousands depending on their size or use.
-Data centres are classed into tiers in order of their capability and set up:
+A typical data centre may contain 10 servers or thousands, depending on its size or use.
+Data centres are classed into tiers in order of their capability and setup:

 - Tier 1 – This is a basic data centre which has the minimal responsibility of uptime and promises 99.671% availability.
 It has non-redundant components which require downtime to the servers for maintenance.

 - Tier 2 – This level of data centre meets or exceeds the requirements of a tier 1 data centre and offers an uptime of 99.741%.
 The redundant components used can be removed and maintained without the data centre going down.

 - Tier 3 – A tier 3 data centre meets or exceeds the tier 2 versions and offers promises more uptime (99.982%).
 It consists of multiple distribution paths and equipment must be dual-powered.